January 30, 2025

 Staffing Was ‘Not Normal’ At Air Traffic Control Tower During Deadly Plane Crash

-x Staffing at the air traffic control tower at Ronald Reagan National Airport was “not normal for the time of day and volume of traffic,” according to an internal preliminary Federal Aviation Administration safety report about the collision that was reviewed by The New York Times.
-The controller who was handling helicopters in the
+Staffing at the air traffic control tower at Ronald Reagan National Airport was “not normal for the time of day and volume of traffic,” according to an internal preliminary Federal Aviation Administration safety report about the collision that was reviewed by The New York Times.
+The controller who was handling helicopters in the airport’s vicinity

 Staffing Was ‘Not Normal’ At Air Traffic Control Tower During Deadly Plane Crash Read More »